tzlaine/small_wg1_papers/P3117_extending_conditionally_borrowed.md

 # Motivation

 In P2017R1, we made some range adaptors conditionally borrowed.
-But we didn’t touch adaptors that had callables - like `views::transform`.
+But we didn't touch adaptors that had callables - like `views::transform`.
 It turns out to be very useful to have a borrowable version of `views::transform`.
 Indeed, P2728R6 even adds a dedicated new range adaptor (`views::project`) which is